In This Article

 Avoid Harmful Materials

-Not all alternatives are safe for smoking.
-Some materials, like glossy papers, may release toxic fumes when heated.
-That may potentially harm your health.
+Some materials, like glossy papers, may release toxic fumes when heated, which can be potentially harmful to your health.
 It’s crucial to avoid any coated, treated, or otherwise processed materials.

 Experiment Cautiously